yalue/onnxruntime_go/README.md

 Deprecated APIs
 ---------------

-Older versions of this library used a typed `Session[T]` struct to keep track of sessions.
+**Typed `Session[t]`:** Older versions of this library used a typed `Session[T]` struct to keep track of sessions.
 In retrospect, associating type parameters with Sessions was unnecessary, and the `AdvancedSession` type, along with its associated APIs, was added to rectify this mistake.
 For backwards compatibility, the old typed `Session[T]` and `DynamicSession[T]` types are still included and unlikely to be removed.
 However, they now delegate their functionality to `AdvancedSession` internally.
 New code should always favor using `AdvancedSession` directly.

+**Onnxruntime's training API:** The training API has been deprecated as of onnxruntime version 1.20.
+Rather than continuing to maintain wrappers for a deprecated API, `onnxruntime_go` has replaced the wrapper functions for the training API with stubs that return an error.
+Users who need to continue to use the training API will need to use an older version.
+For example the following versions should be compatible with training:

+ - Version `v1.12.1` of `onnxruntime_go`, and
+ - Version 1.19.2 of `onnxruntime`.

 Running Tests and System Compatibility for Testing